Farata/angular2typescript/README.md

 This is a repository for code samples for the book by Yakov Fain and Anton Moiseev <a href="https://www.amazon.com/Angular-Development-TypeScript-Yakov-Fain/dp/1617293121">Angular 2 Development with TypeScript</a>.

 All code samples were upgraded to Angular 2.4 or later minor releases.
+A number of code samples have been upgraded to Angular 4 (see dir extras).

 **Reporting errors:**  If you'll run into a bug in the code, please open an issue here.
 If you want to report errors or typos in the book text, please report it at the <a href="https://forums.manning.com/forums/angular-2-development-with-typescript">book's forum</a> in the Errata section.